replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 If the application vendor updated any add-ons in the Kubernetes installer specification since the last time that you ran the installation script in your cluster, the script automatically updates the add-ons after completing any required Kubernetes upgrade.

+For a complete list of add-ons that can be included in the Kubernetes installer specification, including the KOTS add-on, see [Add-ons](https://kurl.sh/docs/add-ons/antrea) in the kURL documentation.

+#### Containerd and Docker Add-on Updates

+The install script upgrades the version of the Containerd or Docker container runtime if required by the installer specification file.

+The installation script also supports migrating from Docker to Containerd as Docker is not supported in Kubernetes versions 1.24 and later.
+If the install script detects a change from Docker to Containerd, it installs Containerd, loads the images found in Docker, and removes Docker.

+For information about the container runtime add-ons, see [Containerd Add-On](https://kurl.sh/docs/add-ons/containerd) and [Docker Add-On](https://kurl.sh/docs/add-ons/docker) in the kURL documentation.

+#### App Manager Updates (KOTS Add-on)

-The version of the KOTS add-on provided in the Kubernetes installer specification determines the version of the app manager installed in your cluster.
+The version of the app manager installed in your cluster is set by the KOTS add-on provided in the Kubernetes installer specification file.
 For example, if the version of the app manager running in your cluster is 1.92.0, and the vendor updates the KOTS add-on in the Kubernetes installer specification to use 1.92.1, then the app manager version in your cluster is updated to 1.92.1 when you run the installation script.

-For a complete list of add-ons that can be included in the Kubernetes installer specification, including the KOTS add-on, see [Add-ons](https://kurl.sh/docs/add-ons/antrea) in the kURL documentation.
 ## Update Kubernetes, the App Manager, and Add-ons

 This section describes how to update Kubernetes, the app manager, and any add-ons in your cluster.
 It includes instructions for both online and air gap environments.